saucelabs/sauce-docs/docs/mobile-apps/features/device-vitals.md

 Now you can start your live or automated testing session.
 Your Device Vitals will be captured and be part of your test results.

-## Accessing the App Performance metrics
+## Accessing Device Vitals Metrics

 The Device Vitals recording will be included in the test results page.
 You will be able to compare your results and analyze the app performance.